Constitution of the Polish People's Republic: Amendments

 During its forty-five years of service, the Constitution of the Polish People's Republic was subject to many changes, with its text amended 24 times.

 The most controversial amendment was that of 10 February 1976.
 The proposed amendment declared that Poland was a socialist country, the PZPR was the leading force in the building of socialism and Poland shared "unshakable fraternal bonds" with the Soviet Union.
 The amendment caused protests resulting in the Letter of 59, asking for inclusion of human rights as stated in the Helsinki Accords.
 The government backed off somewhat, and the final amendment deleted the phrase "citizens' rights depend upon fulfillment of civic duties", changed "unshakable fraternal bonds" to "strengthening of friendship" and made other conciliatory changes, but after the revised amendment passed there were still protests from the Catholic Church and intellectuals.

-The constitution was heavily amended during the period of political transformation.
-The amendments purged the document of its state socialist phrasing.
+The constitution was heavily amended during the period of political transformation of 1989-92.
+The amendments purged the document of its communist character and phrasing.
 Among the more important changes were: